 1. Develop a robust cash flow model.

-As the company was already undergoing a major pre-pandemic restructuring, one of my key tasks was to develop a 13-week cash flow forecast that would be able to predict the company’s cash position at the end of each week, to the highest level of precision possible.
+As the company was already undergoing a major pre-pandemic restructuring, one of the key tasks was to develop a 13-week cash flow forecast that would be able to predict the company’s cash position at the end of each week, to the highest level of precision possible.
 (The goal was to have a variance of less than 1% from the forecast to actual.)

-In order to achieve that precision, we worked closely with our IT team to extract daily revenue data from the company’s sales-tracking (POS) system.
+In order to achieve that precision, we worked closely with the IT team to extract daily revenue data from the company’s sales-tracking (POS) system.
 This data included sales and returns (based on estimates and, in some cases, specifically-identified transactions) by day, and it factored in a usual delay in collection.
 (Deposits from credit card sales generally lag the date of the sale by two to three days, depending on the processor.)

-We also worked with our HR team to model payroll to the employee level and factor in all known variables, including specific labor forecasts provided by the field.
+We also worked with the HR team to model payroll to the employee level and factor in all known variables, including specific labor forecasts provided by the field.
 (This proved particularly challenging.
 The company had 3,000 employees across multiple locations nationwide and several hourly/part-time employees with variable schedules).